-Beginning in early 2017 and continuing through 2021, we expanded operations and established legal entities outside the United States, permitting us to sell under an agency model direct to local hospitals internationally.
+Beginning in early 2017 and continuing through 2022, we expanded operations and established legal entities outside the United States, permitting us to sell under an agency model direct to local hospitals internationally.
 The countries we serve under the agency model include the United Kingdom, Ireland, Australia, New Zealand, Canada, Belgium, the Netherlands, Poland, Italy, Israel, Germany, Switzerland, and Austria.
-Additionally, in March 2019, we established an operating company in the Netherlands in order to enhance our operations in Europe.
+Additionally, in July 2022, we established an operating company in Germany and in March 2019, we established an operating company in the Netherlands in order to enhance our operations in Europe.
 The financial statements of our foreign subsidiaries are accounted for in local functional currencies and have been translated into U.S. dollars using end-of-period exchange rates for assets and liabilities and average exchange rates during each reporting period for results of operations.
 Foreign currency translation adjustments have been recorded as a separate component of the consolidated statements of comprehensive loss.